Limited launch: MAY batch, 85% claimed

 L-TheanineVaries (select SKUs)Calm focus

+The caffeine source is straightforward.
+Green coffee bean extract is a well-studied, natural source of caffeine.
+B vitamins play a real role in energy metabolism at the cellular level, though most adults who eat a reasonable diet aren't deficient.
+These are fairly common inclusions in this category.
 The interesting ingredient is L-Theanine, but it only appears in certain formulations.
 A 2010 study from Nutritional Neuroscience found that 97mg of L-Theanine combined with 40mg of caffeine improved focus during demanding cognitive tasks.
 That specific ratio, roughly 2:1 L-Theanine to caffeine, is the one most supported by research.
-Wip doesn't disclose its L-Theanine dosage on public listings, so it's hard to evaluate whether wip energy pouches use an optimized ratio or just a label decoration.
+Wip doesn't disclose its L-Theanine dosage on public listings, so it's hard to evaluate whether wip energy pouches use an optimized ratio or whether it is there mainly to make the formula sound more complete.

 The Dosing Question: Are Wip Energy Pouches Too Strong at 200mg?